Macrichie/Udela/README.md

-# Created a simple coding school landing page with mainly HTML5, CSS3 and SCSS
+# Created a simple responsive landing page with mainly HTML5, CSS3 and SCSS
 # Also used some advanced css trick.